Walmart sales still surging, but a chill may be on the way - WTMJ

 AP Retail Writer

+NEW YORK (AP) — Walmart is raising wages for 425,000 of its 1.5 million U.S. workers and is investing $14 billion this year to speed up its distribution network as the nation’s largest retailer navigates vast industry changes that were accelerated by the pandemic.
-NEW YORK (AP) — Walmart swung to a loss in the fourth quarter as the sale of its Japan and United Kingdom divisions weighed on its performance.

-Sales surged by 7.4% in the period that includes the critical holiday shopping season and sales at stores opened at least a year rose 8.6%, up from 6.4% in the previous quarter.
+Walmart Inc. reported a mixed performance Thursday for the fourth quarter.
+It swung to a loss partly due to the sale of its Japan and United Kingdom divisions.
+But sales surged by 7.4% in the period that includes the critical holiday shopping season.
+Sales at stores opened at least a year rose 8.6%, up from 6.4% in the previous quarter.

-However, while online sales rose 69%, that was down from the 80% jump in the previous quarter, and it was the slowest growth since the beginning of the pandemic.

-And on Thursday the company said that it expects overall sales to moderate this year.
-Shares dipped 5% before the opening bell.
+While online sales surged 69%, that is down from an 80% spike in the prior period and it was the slowest growth since the pandemic began.
+The company also said it expects overall sales to moderate this year.
+Shares dipped almost 6% in early trading.

-Walmart has pushed hard into fast and convenient delivery during the pandemic and it signaled that will not slowdown.
-The company said it’s going to invest nearly $14 billion to increase automation and improve its distribution network.
-It also said Thursday that it’s raising it’s average hourly wage to more than $15 per hour.

 “Change in retail accelerated in 2020, “said CEO Doug McMillon. ”The capabilities we’ve built in previous years put us ahead, and we’re going to stay ahead.
 Our business is strong, and we’re making it even stronger with targeted investments to accelerate growth.”